You rank for plenty of searches. Just not the ones that sign landlords.

 What's the difference between keyword research and a gap analysis?

-Keyword research starts from scratch — we build a list of queries your potential clients search.
-A gap analysis starts from your competitors: we pull every keyword they rank for that you don't, then filter for commercial intent and local relevance.
+Keyword research starts from scratch, we build a list of queries owners search.
+A gap analysis starts from your competitors: we pull every keyword they rank for that you don't, then filter for landlord intent and local relevance.
+We also run a funnel gap on your own site, separating the traffic from landlord searches (the side that signs contracts) from tenant listings and blog content.
 The gap analysis is faster, more actionable, and grounded in what's already working in your market rather than in theory.

 Will you build the content, or just give us the list?

 Either.
 The gap analysis is a complete, prioritized roadmap with content briefs you can hand off to your own writer.
-Or we handle the build as part of the Content Architecture service — the gap analysis is the foundation that tells us what to build and in what order.
+Or we fold it into content optimization, the gap analysis is the foundation that tells us which landlord and city pages to re-aim, and in what order.

 Who are you comparing us against?

-Your top 3–5 organic competitors — specifically, the businesses ranking on page 1 for your highest-value target queries in Vancouver.
-Not necessarily the firms you think of as your direct business rivals.
+Your top 3-5 organic competitors, specifically, the property managers ranking on page 1 for your highest-value owner queries.
+Not necessarily the firms you think of as your direct rivals.
 The real search competitors are often different from your industry peers, and that distinction is usually instructive on its own.